tanner-johnson2718/MEME_OS_2/README.md

 - The main CPU thread sits idle
 - Interrupts drive all comptutation and scheduling events
-- The driver / scheuler model follows a PUB / SUB modole where applications (subs) suncribe to data streams from drivers (publishers).
+- The driver / scheuler model follows a PUB / SUB modole where applications (subs) subcribe to data streams from drivers (publishers).
 - Interrupts 0-31 are CPU generated excpetions and do not follow this model
 - Interrupts 32-47 are PIC generated interrupts for things such as keyboard, serial port, etc.
-- Interrupts 48 - 256 will be reserved for software generated interrupts
+- Interrupts 48 - 63 will be reserved for software generated interrupts
 - For interrupts 32+, the irq base handler is called
 - Drivers register their device specific routines using irq public functions which are subsequently called by the base handler.